Druk Wangditse Lhakhang

 Druk Wangditse Lhakhang is one of the oldest temples in Thimphu, and considered an important heritage site of Bhutan.
-As it is located only a 40-minute walk from Sangaygang in Thimphu, it is also a popular local picnic spot and visitor attraction.
+According to the history of Wangditse temple, the present site of Wangditse was blessed by Zhabdrung Ngawang Namgyal when he traveled from Pangri Zampa Monastery to Paro.
+As it is located only a 40-minute walk from Sangaygang in Thimphu, it is also a popular local picnic spot and visitor attraction just like Phajoding Monastery.